-Finding: The territory is contiguous to the city limits along the west boundary of tax lot 290.
+Finding: The territory is contiguous to the city limits along the west boundary.

 Finding: As demonstrated within this report, the proposal meets all other requirements of the city's ordinances with the conditions of approval.

 COMPLIANCE WITH OREGON CITY MUNICIPAL CODE Chapter 14.04